In this in-depth Savology review, we’ll answer your top questions by taking a look at:

 - Whether or not I recommend it.

 Savology provides a custom financial plan tailored to your specific situation.
 The free Savology Starter financial plan consists of a limited financial report card, retirement checkup and personalized plan of action.
-For $10 a month (or $8 if paid annually), you can get access to Savology Plus, which includes premium features like a more comprehensive financial report card, the ability to share your account with others, and live chat with financial coaches.
+For $10 a month (or $6/month if paid annually), you can get access to Savology Plus, which includes premium features like a more comprehensive financial report card, the ability to share your account with others, and live chat with financial coaches.
 Overall, the advice Savology offers is basic but very good.
-For someone struggling to get their finances in order, Savology is worth checking out.
+For someone struggling to get their finances in order, Savology Plus is worth checking out.

 - Delivers on its promise to provide an actionable financial plan in five minutes.